notvicent3/ChronosHub/README.md

 ## 📜 License & Regulations

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for interstellar regulations.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](LICENSE) file for interstellar regulations.

 ## 📡 Contact the Command Center